NOT YET A BASIC or PREMIUM MEMBER/ACCOUNT HOLDER?

 This content costs $16

 572 words SAVE TIME!
-Let us POST this content directly to your web site.
+We can BROADCAST this content directly to your web site.
 Contact us for details.

 Emily hit the golf ball and started running.
 Swinging her club mid-stride, she repeatedly hit the ball and kept sprinting toward the first hole.